 One important decision is how much to spend.
 Funerals can be expensive, and may need to be paid for immediately unless a funeral plan exists.

-You can find out about the help you can get with paying for a funeral in our Bereavement support guide (PDF 153 KB).
+You can find out about help you could get with paying for a funeral in our Bereavement support guide.

 If there aren’t enough funds in the account of the deceased to cover the funeral cost, we can make a partial payment using what is available.
 In some cases, the Government can provide help towards the cost.
 To find out more and see if you’re eligible, please visit these helpful web pages:

 The quickest and easiest way to notify us of a bereavement is by using our bereavement portal.

 You can use the portal to submit a new notification, and to upload any documents we'll need to close the accounts.

 Once you’ve completed this, our dedicated bereavement support team will review your case before they get in touch to let you know about any next steps.

 You can also contact the team directly on 0800 085 1992 to notify us of a bereavement.

 The bereavement team are available from 08.30 – 18.00 Monday to Friday and 09.00 – 14.00 on Saturdays (excluding public holidays).

 Once we’re notified of a death, our bereavement support team will get in touch to explain the next steps and timescales.